-These are the BEST Pumpkin Chocolate Chip Cookies!
+Pumpkin season is the time to whip up a batch of Pumpkin Chocolate Chip Cookies!
 These pumpkin cookies are soft and chewy, brimming with pumpkin flavor, and chock full of extra dark chocolate chips.
-They’re going to be one of your favorite Thanksgiving holiday cookie recipes.
+They’re going to be one of your favorite pumpkin recipes.

 Hmmm, I thought.
-What better way to use up leftover pumpkin puree than in a batch of easy pumpkin chocolate chip cookies?
+What better way to use up leftover pumpkin puree than an easy pumpkin chocolate chip cookie recipe?